Punctured logarithmic maps

-The second motivation comes from mirror constructions and their link to symplectic cohomology, relating to the program on mirror symmetry of the last two authors via toric degenerations.
+The second motivation comes from mirror constructions and their link to symplectic cohomology, relating to the program on mirror symmetry of Gross and Siebert via toric degenerations.
 It turns out that the algorithmic construction of mirrors via wall structures in \cite{GSAnnals} admits a vast, intrinsic generalization by using punctured invariants \cite{GSAssoc}.
 Punctured invariants are used in this context to define the structure coefficients of the coordinate ring of the mirror degeneration, with the space of non-negative contact orders representing generators.
 The structure coefficients require punctured invariants with two positive and one negative contact order.
-The gluing techniques developed in \S\,\ref{sec:split-glue} are the crucial ingredient in proving associativity of the resulting multiplicative structure.
-In a forthcoming paper \cite{GSWallStructures}, the gluing techniques for punctured invariants are also crucial in constructing a consistent wall structure in the intrinsic mirror symmetry setup, thus linking the mirror constructions in \cite{GSAnnals} and \cite{GSAssoc} via \cite{GStheta}.
+The gluing techniques developed in \S\ref{sec:split-glue} are the crucial ingredient in proving associativity of the resulting multiplicative structure.
+In \cite{GSWallStructures}, the gluing techniques for punctured invariants are also crucial in constructing a consistent wall structure in the intrinsic mirror symmetry setup, thus linking the mirror constructions in \cite{GSAnnals} and \cite{GSAssoc} via \cite{GStheta}.
 Further, building on \cite{GSWallStructures}, \cite{AG} gives an algorithmic method of calculating certain one-pointed punctured invariants on blow-ups of toric varieties.